PESPSA/PESPSA/README.md

 ### Hello everyone that's me PESPSA :^)

-## I am currently graduating with a bachelor's degree in software engineering and learning Data Science
+## I am currently graduated with a bachelor's degree in software engineering and learning Data Science
 - 🔭 Finished my diploma related to the recommender system using fuzzy logic
 - 🌱 Learning DS at Yandex Praktikum